James Golding (footballer): International career

 Golding received his first call up to the Republic of Ireland U19 squad on 30 May 2022, ahead of two friendlies against Iceland U19 in Spain.
 He made his debut on 1 June, coming on in the 77th minute in a 3–0 win.

 Personal life

-Golding is the brother of fellow professional footballer Michael Golding.
+Golding is the brother of fellow professional footballer Michael Golding and scholar Aidan Golding.